A detailed summary ofThe Psychology of Moneyby Morgan Housel

 Instead, she focuses on broad patterns.
 Steady savers tend to do well over time.
 Reckless gamblers occasionally win big and often lose everything.

-Lesson 4: Knowing when enough is enough
+4. Knowing when enough is enough

 Rebecca gets a small raise and immediately starts browsing newer cars online.
 Her current Honda runs fine, but somehow it suddenly feels embarrassing.